TimeMachine1994/081925-SvelteTweb/Old Docs01/082525-master-tech-doc-001.md

 ### 6.1.
 Key Components

--   **`LiveUrlPreview.svelte`:** A new component that provides a real-time preview of the public memorial URL as the user types the loved one's name in the registration form.
+-   **`LiveUrlPreview.svelte`:** A new component that provides a real-time preview of the public event URL as the user types the loved one's name in the registration form.
 -   **`funeral-director/+page.svelte`:** The registration form has been refactored into a multi-section service coordination form, collecting detailed information about the service, family contacts, and funeral director.
 -   **Role-Based Portals (e.g., `OwnerPortal.svelte`):** The `/my-portal` page dynamically renders different dashboard components based on the user's role.
--   **`PhotoUploader.svelte` & `PhotoGallery.svelte`:** Core components for managing memorial photos, using progressive enhancement and `invalidateAll()` for seamless UI updates.
+-   **`PhotoUploader.svelte` & `PhotoGallery.svelte`:** Core components for managing event photos, using progressive enhancement and `invalidateAll()` for seamless UI updates.
 -   **`RolePreviewer.svelte`:** An admin-only component for testing different role-based portal views.

 ## 7. State Management